Insighter2k/GodHand/README.md

 Additionally an english translator has been added for direct english translations.
 It shall help you to locate the japanese words / sentences and offer you a a first inbuild translation to romaji / english.
 You don't have to rely on this feature, but it can help you, I guess.
 You can write down the new value and save it to the file directly.

+You also can now create projects for your work.
+In your project, the functionality is not that much different like working with a single file.
+More in a few sentences.

 ## How does it work?
 ### Tab File
 The usage is simple.
 You click "SelectFile" and select your desired file.